Carrion crow: Diet

-Though an eater of carrion of all kinds, the carrion crow will eat insects, earthworms, other invertebrates, grain, fruits, seeds, nuts, small mammals, amphibians, fish, scraps and will also steal eggs.
-Crows are scavengers by nature, which is why they tend to frequent sites inhabited by humans in order to feed on their household waste.
-Crows will also harass birds of prey or even foxes for their kills.
-Crows actively hunt and occasionally co-operate with other crows to make kills, and are sometimes seen catching ducklings for food.
-Due to their gregarious lifestyle and defensive abilities, carrion crows have few natural predators.
-However, powerful raptors such as the Eurasian goshawk, peregrine falcon, Eurasian eagle-owl and golden eagle will readily hunt them, and crows can become an important prey item locally.
+Though an eater of carrion of all kinds, the carrion crow also eats insects, earthworms, other invertebrates, grain, fruits, seeds, nuts, small mammals, amphibians, fish, scraps of human food, and eggs it steals.
+Crows are scavengers by nature, which is why they tend to frequent sites inhabited by humans to feed on their household waste.
+Crows also harass birds of prey or even foxes for their kills.
+Crows actively hunt and occasionally co-operate with other crows to make kills and are sometimes seen catching ducklings for food.
+Due to their gregarious lifestyle and defensive abilities, carrion crows have few natural predators, but powerful raptors such as the Eurasian goshawk, peregrine falcon, Eurasian eagle-owl, and golden eagle readily hunt them, and crows can become an important prey item locally.